Learn powerful up to date methods from the experts that will stop bed bugs in their tracks and get rid of them for good.

 So, you’ve got bed bugs.
 It’s OK.
 Bed bugs have been part of human society from the beginning.

 They have been found in Egyptian tombs and were mentioned in texts dating back to the time of Aristotle.
-However, in the fight against bed bugs you have something that Aristotle didn’t have… the internet!
+However, in the fight against bed bugs, you have something that Aristotle didn’t have… the internet!

 Today, you can learn about bed bugs and the most effective treatment methods from experts in the pest management industry.

-In addition, general pest management practices have shifted to only using pesticides indoors only when necessary.
+Besides, general pest management practices have shifted to only using pesticides indoors only when necessary.
 In the past hotels would routinely treat guest rooms with pesticides, and this would prevent a bed bug infestation.

 Bed bugs have also become resistant to many of the pesticides they encounter in their travels.
 However, using scientific advancements and a biological understanding of bed bugs, it is possible to get rid of bed bugs and sleep peacefully again.

-In this guide we will explore the best methods for getting rid of bed bugs.
+In this guide, we will explore the best methods for getting rid of bed bugs.
 We will discuss why they are notoriously hard to get rid of and how long you should expect the extermination process to take.

 There are many different treatment methods utilized to kill bed bugs and you can weigh the benefits and negatives of each method.